 LinkedIn is a great tool for reaching and interacting with businesses from around the globe.
 With over half a billion professionals on LinkedIn, it’s by no surprise LinkedIn is the top-rated social network for lead generation.
-But the there’s a catch – it’s only as effective as your content strategy.
+But there’s a catch – it’s only as effective as your content strategy.
 If you want to leverage LinkedIn’s real value, you need to have a plan to increase your LinkedIn engagement.

 But while you may have heard about how much potential LinkedIn has for business, do you still struggle with actually generating any traction with your profile?
 Or better yet, how do you maximize you or your company’s engagement on LinkedIn?